GLGPrograms/ceda-rom-disassembly/README.md

 # CEDA/Sanco ROM disassembly
-This is the ROM disassembly for the CEDA/Sanco 8001, a retrocomputer from 1982.
+This is the ROM disassembly for the CEDA/Sanco 8001, a French retrocomputer from 1982.

 ## Re-Assemble
 Install [z88dk](https://github.com/z88dk/z88dk), then:
 ```
-zcc +z80 -subtype=none V1.01_ROM_disassembly_C000.asm
+make
 ```

 ## Other resources